-'''

-class BaseConnection(metaclass=ABCMeta):

-"""

-class BaseConnection()

-It is a base class for database connection.
+''' class BaseConnection(metaclass=ABCMeta): """ class BaseConnection() It is a base class for database connection.
 A different connection drive must implement this to expose abstract methods for this server.
 General idea is to create a wrapper around the actual driver implementation.
 It will be instantiated by the driver factory basically.
 And, they should not be instantiated directly.

 Abstract Methods:

 ------

 connect(kwargs)

 - Define this method to connect the server using that particular driver

+(continues on next page)

 '''